 Woodland Birds, Pacific Northwest

-The Wilsons Warbler gleans and catches small invertebrates in the middle to low levels of the canopy.
+This species gleans and catches small invertebrates in the middle to low levels of the canopy.
 They will also eat fruit and berries.

 Wilson’s Warblers are primarily monogamous, although some are not, and high rates of extra additions to pairs have been observed.
 The female builds the nest in a patch of moss, low shrub or on a low branch.
-She builds a cup shaped nest out of leaves, grass, and moss, and lines it with grass and animal hair.
+She builds a cup-shaped nest out of leaves, grass, and moss, and lines it with grass and animal hair.
 The female lays up to 7 eggs and incubates them for about 12 days, she broods the young for the first few days after they hatch, then both parents will feed the young for about 25 days, the young ones leave the nest when they are about 10 days old.

 Wilson’s Warblers are migrants that winter in the mountains of Central America, although some of them remain in the southern states.
-They fly at night when migrating, usually alone or maybe in small groups, sometimes in mix groups.
+They fly at night when migrating, usually alone or maybe in small groups, sometimes in mixed groups.